mfp/extprot/doc/encoding.md

     008     length in bytes of the rest of the message (after this byte) 002     2 fields

-    first field:
      001    tag 0, wire-type 1 (Tuple)
      003    length in bytes of the rest of the message (after this byte) 001    1 field

       002   tag 0, wire-type 2 (Bits8)
       001   bool true

-    second field:
      000    tag 0, wire-type 0 (Vint)
      001    signed int -1